rieckpil/progmot/content/post/writing-a-book-remotely.md

 For the tech-stack we picked what we felt most comfortable with: Java and Spring Boot with Spring Cloud AWS.

 Besides, exploring AWS services on the go, every one of us had stories and best practices for various AWS services to share that the other co-authors could learn from.

+Once we had a working sample application running on AWS and were confident that the topic we're about to write adds value, we started writing the book.
+We first sketched out a table of contents and started working on the different chapters in parallel.

 We created a new AWS account for this project, and added three IAM users for us.
 Next, we created a GitHub organization that acts as an umbrella container for all related code repositories for this eBook project.